 I love it when I learn new things from the comments people leave on my site.

-About two weeks ago, I wrote an article about coconut oil
+About two weeks ago, I wrote an article about coconut oil – an awesome tropical oil with many health benefits.

 Apparently, there are quite a few studies that support this process and a lot of people on blogs and discussion boards swear by it.